znep/query-coordinator/doc/update-translations.md

 should usually be fixed and re-uploaded.
 Common warnings:

-* _can't have the 'other' pluralization added to it because it is not a pluralized namespace_ — don't use `other` as a key, because this triggers special translation functionality
+* _can't have the 'other' pluralization added to it because it is not a pluralized namespace_ — don't use `other` as a key, because this triggers special translation functionality.

-* _can't be a descendant of an existing translation_ — if you're converting an existing translation key so that it is a namespace (contains subkeys), you need to delete the existing translation key in Locale first
+* _can't be a descendant of an existing translation_ — if you're converting an existing translation key so that it is a namespace (contains subkeys), you need to delete the existing translation key in Locale first.

-* _can't create a key that is being used as a namespace_ — the inverse of the previous warning, delete the subkeys if you want to convert a namespace to a single key
+* _can't create a key that is being used as a namespace_ — the inverse of the previous warning, delete the subkeys if you want to convert a namespace to a single key.

-* _must use the same variables as the default locale_ — this seems to stem from translators not preserving HTML snippets embedded in translations
+* _must use the same variables as the default locale_ — this seems to stem from translators not preserving HTML snippets embedded in translations.

 Other gotchas for translations: